Best US Stocks in the UK to Watch

 Abbott Laboratories is a US-based company that specializes in medical devices.
 On the one hand, it is not working on a coronavirus vaccine of any sort.
 However, it is behind a magnitude of coronavirus testing kits that are flying out the door.
 In fact, test-related sales increased by more than 60% in Q3 2020.

-This is likely to be significantly higher when the firm releases its Q4 figures.
 Nevertheless, not only is Abbot Laboratories behind a rapid testing kit that can be used at home on a DIY basis, but it also offers this at a cost-effective price.
 In addition to this, Abbot has also created an innovative mobile app that allows you to track test results.

 Once again, this opens up the doors to the consumer marketplace.
 If you like the sound of what Abbott Laboratories offers, the stocks are listed on the NYSE.
 Back in March 2020, you would have paid just $62 for these stocks.
 As of January 2021, Abbot Laboratories is priced at $110 – so that’s an upswing of 77% in just nine months.